HEHvidunge/testrepo/lab2.md

 Version control is important to track changes in code.
 Even if you work alone you you risk loose track of what you've done.
 A new version might solve some issues while created new ones.
 What was intended as improvement might turn out bad.
 Being able to backtrack to a working version is essential.
+I have been using version control before, but not any diff tools.
+I will consider to start using it.